Seabhac-94/southpaw_comedy/README.md

 2. Restaurants: There is plans to also incorporate a feature that will allow users to see which restaurants are closest to each club, based on budget and ratings.

+## Technologies Used

+1. <a href="https://getbootstrap.com">Bootstrap</a> was the basic frameworks off which the site was built.
+Bootstrap was chosen as it provides a simple yet effective frameworks off of which sites can be built.
+2. Google Maps API was used to implement the map feature as it provided the data needed to build a successful site which utilises a map function.
+3. jQuery was used to implement the interactive features of the project to simplify manipulation of the DOM and as it provides a good libary of effects for UX.

+## Testing